BeamMP/BeamMP-Server/README.md

 ## Contributing

-TLDR; [Issues](https://github.com/BeamMP/BeamMP-Server/issues) with the "help wanted" label or with nobody assigned.
+TLDR; [Issues](https://github.com/BeamMP/BeamMP-Server/issues) with the "help wanted" or "good first issue" label or with nobody assigned.

 To contribute, look at the active [issues](https://github.com/BeamMP/BeamMP-Server/issues).
 Any issues that have the "help wanted" label or don't have anyone assigned are good tasks to take on.
 You can either contribute by programming or by testing and adding more info and ideas.